code-star/typescript-101/presentation/presentation.md

 ---

+### Exercises Utilty Types
+`exercises/7_utility_types.ts`

+Rewrite the types underneath, using Utility Types, to make them more flexible.

+---

 ### import / export

 When using or creating external tools and libraries, we `import from` and `export` our TypeScript elements.
 This way the compiler knows what to share and where to look for certain parts.